 With today’s affordable housing crisis, it feels more prudent than ever to look to ADUs as one possible solution.

-According to a case study by Redfin, the median price for a single-family home in Denver was around $744k in June of 2022, compared to roughly $480k four years earlier.
-That’s an increase of almost 55%!
-This reality is hardly optimistic, especially for young adults buying for the first time.
+According to a case study by Redfin, the median price for a single family home in Sacramento was around $441k in November of 2022, compared to roughly $315k nearly five years earlier.
+As prices continue to rise, homeowners are struggling to keep up with the housing market’s financial demands.
+Young adults buying for the first time are especially at a disadvantage.

 Given these conditions, homeowners are eager to build an ADU on their property.
-As a result, ADUs have quickly gained in popularity in recent years, and we fully expect this trend to continue.
+As a result, ADUs have quickly gained in popularity in recent years.
+And with new and improved regulations taking effect this year, we expect this trend to continue.

 So, ready to learn more?
 Let’s dive in!

-How much does it cost to build an ADU in Denver, CO?
+How much does it cost to build an ADU in Sacramento, CA?

 The price of your ADU depends on: